Traversable Wormhole Solutions in massive $F(T)$ gravity: Spherically symmetric solutions in massive gravity

-where $T$ is eqn \eqref{1405}.
-Eqns \eqref{1405} and \eqref{1502}--\eqref{1504} are the FEs for uniformed pressure massive teleparallel $F(T)$ solutions in terms of $\Phi(r)$, $b(r)$ and $K_3(r)$.
-We will use some ansatz in terms of $r(T)$ and express all previous physical quantities in terms of the torsion scalar $T$ for making good comparisons.
+where the eqn for $T$ is again \eqref{1405}.
+Eqns \eqref{1405} and \eqref{1502}-\eqref{1504} are the FEs for uniformed pressure massive $F(T)$ solutions in terms of $\Phi(r)$, $b(r)$ and $K_3(r)$.
+In the following sections we impose specific ansätze in terms of $r(T)$ and we express all previous physical quantities in terms of the torsion scalar $T$.